Diocese of Altoona–Johnstown: Sexual abuse cases

-In 2016, a Pennsylvania grand jury reported that at least 50 priests and others associated with the Diocese of Altoona-Johnstown had abused hundreds of children across nearly half a century, and that diocesan leadership actively concealed the abuse.
-Most of the crimes happened between the 1940s and 1980s, but many of the victims came forward in more recent decades to report the perpetrators to the diocese.
+In 2016, a Pennsylvania grand jury reported that at least 50 priests and others associated with the diocese had abused hundreds of children across nearly half a century, and that diocesan leadership actively concealed the abuse.
+Most of the crimes happened between the 1940s and 1980s, but many of the victims came forward in more recent decades.
 The report stated that Bishops Hogan and Adamec were primarily to blame for the decades of concealment.
 Those bishops "took actions that further endangered children as they placed their desire to avoid public scandal over the well-being of innocent children ...
 Priests were returned to ministry with full knowledge they were child predators."

 In his grand jury testimony, Bishop Bartchak acknowledged that the diocese transferred dozens of priests accused of child abuse to small town parishes between the 1950s and 1990s.
 Bartchak also acknowledged that Adamec had created a system to supply compensation to sexual abuse victims to ensure their silence.
 The Pennsylvania Attorney General was unable to pursue criminal charges in many cases because the statute of limitations had elapsed.

-Many of those listed by the Diocese of Altoona-Johnstown as priests with credible accusations of sexual abuse of minors are now deceased.
-As of 2020, three of the accused clergy on the list who were still living had been laicized and two had been removed from public ministry.
+Many of those listed by the diocese as priests with credible accusations of sexual abuse of minors are now deceased.
 In August 2019, the Pennsylvania Superior Court denied the diocese's motion to dismiss a lawsuit filed by a woman who said a priest consistently molested her in the 1970s and 1980s in Blair County.
-In February 2020, the Diocese of Altoona-Johnstown was hit with a wave of new lawsuits.
+In February 2020, the diocese was hit with additional new lawsuits.